Figures

 Depending on the dashboard level that we are located at, it might be necessary to aggregate the data on the master dataframe.

-For example, if we have all use cases, applications and machines on the dataframe, and we want to see how a certain use case performs on different machines, we can make use of the aggregations
+For example, if we have all use cases, applications and machines on the dataframe, and we want to see how a certain use case performs on different machines, we can make use of the aggregations field to group the data accordingly.

 "aggregations":[